ImNotRog/ImNotRog/README.md

-## Hi, I'm Roger Fan
+## Hello!
+I'm Roger Fan

-I'm Roger Fan, Gunn HS '24.
-Slowly suffocating on the hedonic treadmill of Bio TRGs.
-I know HTML/CSS/JS, NodeJS, Java, Python, and a little C++, but only use JS and Java.
-I use Github mainly to store code in case my computer suddenly decides to embrace the sweet release of death without my approval.

-If you need anything, you probably know me and have means of contacting me.
+Contrary to what my username may state, I am actually Roger Fan.
+I'm in the Gunn High School Class of 2024, and I do things sometimes!

+You can contact me through email at rogerjoeyfan@gmail.com, but honestly, if you're reading this, you probably already know me.